velvetkevorkian/website-2021/posts/blog/conceptual-sound-early-sketches-i.md

 position:
 ---

-Here\'s some quick sound sketches I put together for our Conceptual Sound unit, as early experiments.
+Here's some quick sound sketches I put together for our Conceptual Sound unit, as early experiments.
 All were created using [Reaper][1], a fantastic DAW \[digital audio workstation\] program available for a ridiculously low price and an insanely generous unrestricted trial.
-I\'ve not used that many DAWs recently but I find it much more intuitive to use than Cubase.
+I've not used that many DAWs recently but I find it much more intuitive to use than Cubase.
 These pieces involve a lot of routing audio and MIDI to different tracks, which Reaper makes incredibly easy.